LanXar/banktransaction-microservice/README.md

 ### Prerequisites

-- JDK 17: Ensure you have this JDK version installed.
+- JDK 17: Ensure you have at least this JDK version installed.
 - Maven: Required for project dependency management and build.
-- Visual Studio Code (VS Code) with the following extensions:
+- Visual Studio Code (VS Code) used with the following extensions:
-  - Java Extension Pack
+  - Extension Pack for Java
   - Spring Boot Extension Pack
   - Spring Initializr Java Support
   - Lombok Annotations Support for VS Code